DefinitionThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-A "red spot" is a frequent constellation of symptoms, its recognition highly simple.
-And yet, this seemingly "simple constellation" requires further diagnostic consideration and examination: It is the important clinical analysis whether a red spot is anemizable (erythema) or not (hemorrhage).
-This analysis is basically necessary for differential diagnostic reasons, since the red anemizable spots, i.e. erythema, must be separated from the dermal hemorrhagic diseases (red non-anemizable spots e.g. in purpura).
+A "red spot" is a frequent constellation of symptoms, its diagnosis clinically possible by its compressibility.
+And yet, this seemingly "simple constellation" requires further diagnostic consideration and examination: It is the important clinical analysis whether a red spot is anemic (erythema) or not (hemorrhage).
+This analysis is basically necessary for differential diagnostic reasons, since a red anemizable spot, i.e., erythema, must be separated from a red non-anemizable spot, e.g., in purpura.

 Underlying the non-anemizable red spot is cutaneous hemorrhage.
-The diagnosis"purpura" requires a fundamentally different examination cascade than the diagnosis "erythema".
+The diagnosis of"purpura" requires a fundamentally different examination cascade than the diagnosis of"erythema".

 Abacavir; Acute radiodermatitis; Amprenavir; Anakinra; Ariboflavinosis; Atopic anal dermatitis; Bazex-dupré-reilhac syndrome; Burning feet syndrome; Candida balanitis; Candidosis intertriginous; ...
 Show allOutgoing links (42)